 The effect of limescale on energy

 So the end result of this process is a damaged boiler which needs to be replaced.
 But why does limescale have such an impact on a heating element?
-The key property which causes these issuers is that limescale acts as an insulator.
-For 1mm of scale heating efficiency is decreased between 7-10%.
+The key property which causes these issues is that limescale acts as an insulator.
+For every 1mm of scale, heating efficiency is decreased between 7-10%.
 It has been found that hard water can reduce the efficiency of heating units by up to 50% with 4% loss of efficiency for each 5 grains per gallon of hardness.
 The insulating effect of scale builds up until the heating element fails entirely.
-The lifespan of a water heater can have its lifespan cut in half limescale build up.
+The lifespan of a water heater can have its lifespan cut in half by limescale build up.

 The effect of limescale on cost

 The impacts on cost that the process of scaling has are significant.
 Because the efficiency of the heating element has been decreased more energy is required to generate the same level of output, meaning more spending.
 It has been found that per 50 gallons of hot water there was an estimated 4% increase in cost.
 A report on water by the UK Ministry of Health found a similar level of impact, reporting that 0.5mm of scale increases fuel costs by 9.4%